smartdevicelink/sdl_core_guides/docs/Getting Started Part 2/index.md

   * Navigation.OnVideoDataStreaming
   * SDL.OnStatusUpdate

-Core's message broker will not route notifications to the HMI unless the notifications are subscribed to.
+Core's MessageBroker will not route notifications to the HMI unless the notifications are subscribed to.

 !!! must